fanglingsu/vimb/index.md

   time.

 New settings `hint-match-element`
-: Allowes to disable hint matchin by the elements text.
+: Allows to disable hint matching by the elements text.

 [Vimb 3.5.0](https://github.com/fanglingsu/vimb/releases/tag/3.5.0) released

-Incognito Mode by option `-i, --incognito`
-: Websites will not store any data in the client storage.

 ## screenshots
 There isn't really much to see for a browser that is controlled via keyboard.